 |Particulars ||2018-19 ||2017-18 |

 |Net revenue from operations ||1572 ||4589 |

 |Other income ||15 ||28 |

 |Profit (Loss) before Taxation ||(122) ||(200) |

 2. PERFORMANCE OF THE COMPANY:

-In view of the losses the question of transferring any amount to Reserves does notarise.
+3. RESERVES: In view of the losses the question of transferring any amount to Reservesdoes not arise.

 4. SHARE CAPITAL: There were no changes in the Share Capital of the Company during thefinancial year.

 5. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANYBETWEEN THE END OF THE FINANCIAL YEAR AND THE DATE OF THE REPORT:

 There were no material changes and commitments which occurred between the end of thefinancial year and the Date of the Report which affect the financial position of theCompany.